Dark wash jeans and a grey t-shirt. That’s what Mark Zuckerberg, the world’s most powerful CEO, wears to work every day. And that got us thinking…

 For lots of reasons.
 Some employers need to follow health & safety regulations because of the industry they work in.

-While others want their people to dress smartly because they come into contact with customers as part of their job.
+While others want their people to dress smartly because they interact with customers as part of their job.

-It should also treat male and female co-workers equally.
+Your dress policy should be in accordance with the health and safety legislation.
+It should be uniformly applicable to all your employees irrespective of their gender or race.
 For example, asking female employees to wear high heels could be seen as treating women less favourably than men, because of the health issues heels can cause.